apache/mxnet/docs/packages/r/index.md

 Resources
 ---------
 There are several information to get you started
-* [Installation Guide](../get_started/build.md) contains instructions to install mxnet.
+* [Installation Guide](../get_started/build.md) contains instructions to install MXNet.
 * [Contributor Guide](http://mxnet.readthedocs.org/en/latest/contribute.html#r-package)
-  - The R package section gives various guidelines on how to contribute code, tutorial, rmarkdown examples to mxnet.
+  - The R package section gives various guidelines on how to contribute code, tutorial, rmarkdown examples to MXNet.
   - Your contribution is always welcomed!